Documentation Index

 clouddbforredis-redisserver_name_vpc_ko

-1. When the Change Server name popup window appears, check the displayed information and enter the name you want to change in changing DB Server Prefix.
+1. When the Change Server name popup appears, check the displayed information and enter the name you want to change in Changing DB Server Prefix.

-• Changing DB Server prefix: Field for server name to change
+• Changing DB Server Prefix: Field for the server name to change.

 2. Click [Yes].

-3. Check the status of the DB in the DB Server page's DB Server list.
+3. Check the status of the DB in the DB Server interface's DB list.

-• Running: The hostname change for DB Server is complete.
+• Running: Changing DB server hostnames is complete.

 DB Version Upgrade